 Not all outdoor adventures take place in the country.
 In fact, some of the best ones can be enjoyed in the heart of the city!
 Larger South African cities in Cape Town and Port Elizabeth have wonderful cycling routes.
 On free days on tour, this is a great way to explore.
 You see so much more of a town or city when you are exposed to the elements.

 Up, up and away!
 There’s nothing like a change of perspective to shake things up.
-In South Africa there is plenty of opportunity to get a bird’s eye view of proceedings.
+In South Africa, there are plenty of opportunities to get a bird’s eye view of proceedings.
 You can skydive, paragliding or even go up in a hot air balloon.
 The Magaliesberg region is very popular for ballooning.
 However, you can find an activity provider pretty to get you airborne pretty much anywhere.
 The Karoo, Cape Winelands, over the Augrabies in the Northern Cape – you name it!

 These are just a few of the fabulously fun things you can get up to under African skies.
 South Africa is an outdoor enthusiast’s dream and there is lots more to enjoy.
 As a world-class tourist destination, the country is geared for adventure.